bosahchude/blog/README.md

     comments: true

 **Note:** You have to omit the line entirely to disable commenting, Simply changing comments to false would still display comments.
+Okay?